 It tells you how little many Irish in Ireland think of the Irish in the U.S. We are seen as reactionaries, we inspire NIMBY panic responses, we are all painted with the one brush the better to be dismissed.
 But the Irish who moved to America do not receive AOH and Noraid membership applications at their arriving JFK terminal.

 It's a double banishment really.
-First the economic and political climate all but forces young Irish people to take flight, then they lose their right to participate in the country that found no place for them.
+First, the economic and political climate all but forces young Irish people to take flight, then they lose their right to participate in the country that found no place for them.
 Stamped for export, then silenced.
 Agus oiche mhaith.

 Again, every other EU nation has managed to extend this basic right to their citizens.
-U.S. citizen living in Ireland can vote in U.S. elections, every British citizen living in Ireland (or at least those who have been there under 15 years) has right to vote in their elections so why can't we?
+U.S. citizens living in Ireland can vote in U.S. elections, every British citizen living in Ireland (or at least those who have been there under 15 years) has right to vote in their elections so why can't we?

 It's surprising at this point that there hasn't been a European Court of Justice or European Court of Human Rights finding that Ireland is in breach of fundamental E.U. rights on the matter.